 EAP Testing and Course Placement

 When students visit the testing center they are asked whether they speak US English as their first language and if they have graduated from a US high school.
-If students answer “No” to one or both of these questions, they are given the Accuplacer ESL test (see pages 14-18 for specific ESL test preparation material).
+If students answer “No” to one or both of these questions, they are given the Accuplacer ESL test.
 In addition any students who desire to enroll in a health technology program and who do not speak US English as their first language must meet minimum listening and speaking scores regardless of past course work in the US or abroad.
 More information can be found under the Health Technology English Language Requirement section.

 - All students who take the Accuplacer ESL test meet with an advisor in the EAP department who will evaluate their placement test scores.
 An individual face-to-face evaluation is mandatory.